 (A) Don’t chew gum or drink carbonated beverages.
 The logic behind these tips is that they cause you to swallow air.
 Then that air needs to escape somewhere, so it can cause farting.

 My suspicion is that more of this gas stays in the upper GI tract and causes burping, not farting.
 But some people say that chewing sugar-free gum can especially give them gas, maybe also due to the polyols (mentioned above as one of the FODMAPs) used as artificial sweeteners.

 (B) Eat some papaya and pineapple.
 These fruits contain some digestive enzymes naturally, so they could help you digest some of your other foods.
-That said, the most direct and effective enzyme solution is probably going to be supplementing with Vegan Bean-zyme or a similar product (again, that’s an Amazon affiliate link).
+That said, the most direct and effective enzyme solution is probably going to be supplementing with Vegan Bean-zyme or a similar product.

 (C) Ginger.
 Some people say that consuming ginger tea or smoothies containing ginger has helped with their gas.
 I haven’t heard the mechanism behind why this works, though.

 (D) Consider avoiding oils.
 Fats take longer to digest, and so they can cause some problems with gas for some people, supposedly.
 But it seems like difficult-to-digest carbs (including fiber) are the more common culprit for vegan farts, so I wouldn’t jump to suspecting oil or fats immediately.

 The Journey to Fewer Vegan Farts Begins with One Step

 I know farting can be so embarrassing and inconvenient.
 But remember, it is healthy to have some gas.
 Everybody has some gas, and people with the least gas are likely not getting enough fiber to be healthy.